"Anonymous" hurt by arrests but hard to kill

-U.S. authorities revealed on Wednesday that leading Anonymous hacker "Sabu" - real name Hector Xavier Monsegur, aged 28 - had been arrested last June in his apartment in a Manhattan housing complex.
+U.S. authorities revealed on Wednesday that leading Anonymous hacker "Sabu" -- real name Hector Xavier Monsegur, aged 28 -- had been arrested last June in his apartment in a small Manhattan housing complex.

-According to a newly released court transcript, he agreed to cooperate with authorities in return for likely leniency - helping U.S. prosecutors bring charges against five more men, including two in Britain and two in Ireland.
+According to a newly released court transcript, he agreed to cooperate with authorities in return for leniency -- helping U.S. prosecutors bring charges against five more men, including two in Britain and two in Ireland.
 All had also been previously arrested.

 "Sabu was seen as a leader," said Mikko Hypponen, chief research officer of Finnish security firm f-secure.
 "Just yesterday people were looking up to him... it's a very serious blow.
 It's probably not going to be the end of Anonymous but it's going to take a while for them to recover, particularly from the paranoia."